 Changing publishing models, including the rise of open access journals, have reshaped the ways in which scholars share and use journal articles.
 The author-pays model of some open access publications did not give rise to predatory or vanity publishing as is often claimed nor are such problems exclusive to open access publishing.
 Even traditional subscription journals should be carefully analyzed for quality.
-Below are some tools to help you in the evaluation of open access publications.
+Below are some tools to help you in the evaluation of open access journals.

 A coalition of scholarly publishers and associations collaborated to create this short checklist for authors to refer to when evaluating a journal as a possible place of publication for his research.
 By asking a few short questions and evaluating the journal according to the checklist, authors can be assured that the journal they are considering, whether subscription based or open access, will be one of quality, rigor, and respect.